Leboh-Tech20/Smart-study-planner-project/README.md

-This is my first Django Project
+This is my Smart tudy Planner Django Project